-Radiation Therapy (RT) is provided at the newly expanded Townsville Cancer Centre (TCC) located within The Townsville Hospital.
+Radiation Therapy (RT) is provided at the newly expanded Townsville Cancer Centre (TCC) located within the Townsville University Hospital.
 Radiation therapy is the use of high energy X-rays to treat cancer.
 It works by damaging the DNA of cells, preventing cancer cells from being able to repair themselves and invading healthy tissue.
 Radiation therapy is localised treatment, therefore it will generally only affect the part of the body which is receiving treatment.
 Radiation therapy treatment is mostly delivered over a few days or weeks.
 Patients are usually treated as outpatients and majority of patients are only in the department for half an hour to an hour.

 Radiation therapists are involved in the simulation, dosimetry planning, treatment and overall care of patients receiving radiation therapy treatment.
 Simulation is the process of obtaining the required data to complete the treatment planning process.
 This involves determining the optimal position to treat the patient in, often with the use of immobilization devices to keep the patient still.
 A CT scan is then performed of the treatment area.